elastic/cloudbeat/dev-docs/sanity-workflow.md

 - `cleanup-env` (optional): Boolean value to indicate if resources should be cleaned up after provision.
 Default: `false`.

+- `run-sanity-tests` (optional): Boolean value to run the sanity tests after the environment is already up and running.
+Default: `false`.

 ![image](https://github.com/elastic/cloudbeat/assets/99176494/bac5004d-7cbc-4a34-8127-3acd11acc90e)

 6. Click on the `Run workflow`